frecklehead/Digit-Predictor-MNIST-/README.md

 ## Frontend (HTML, CSS, JavaScript):
 **HTML Structure (index.html):**
 The HTML code provides the canvas, clear button, and heading to display the prediction.

  **CSS Styling (style.css):**
 CSS styles the elements for a visually appealing design.

 **JavaScript Functionality (script.js):**
- -Handles user interaction with the canvas (drawing, clearing).
+ - Handles user interaction with the canvas (drawing, clearing).
--Converts the canvas content to an image.
+- Converts the canvas content to an image.
--Retrieves the CSRF token.
+- Retrieves the CSRF token.
--Sends the image data and CSRF token to the server using fetch.
+- Sends the image data and CSRF token to the server using fetch.
 -Displays the prediction result from the server.

 ## Key Points
--The application leverages the power of machine learning to recognize digits drawn by users.
+- The application leverages the power of machine learning to recognize digits drawn by users.
--Django provides a robust backend framework to handle the prediction logic and protect against CSRF attacks.
+- Django provides a robust backend framework to handle the prediction logic and protect against CSRF attacks.
--JavaScript enables interactive elements like the canvas and dynamically updates the prediction result.
+- JavaScript enables interactive elements like the canvas and dynamically updates the prediction result.
 -The project demonstrates how to integrate machine learning models with web applications for practical use cases.

 # Contributing
 ##Contributions are welcome!
 If you have any suggestions, bug fixes, or enhancements, feel free to open an issue or submit a pull request.